facelessuser/coloraide/docs/src/markdown/gamut.md

 ```

 The `#!py3 fit()` method, is the generic gamut mapping method that exposes access to all the different gamut mapping
 methods available.
-By default, `#!py3 fit()` uses a more advanced method of color mapping that tries to preserve hue and
+By default, `#!py3 fit()` uses a more advanced method of gamut mapping that tries to preserve hue and
 lightness, hue being the attribute the human eye is most sensitive to.
 If desired, a user can also specify any currently
 registered gamut mapping algorithm via the `method` parameter.